Application

 Students can enrol regardless of the outcome of the test.
 Students who achieve an overall score lower than 20/50 in the first three sections and score less than 12/30 in the section ""Reading comprehension and knowledge of the Italian language"" will be assigned additional learning requirements (OFA, from the Italian Obblighi Formativi Aggiuntivi) to fill their learning gaps.
 Additional learning requirements must be fulfilled within the first year of the programme by attending remedial courses organised by the University.
 For an overview of remedial activities and the consequences of failing to meet the OFA, please visit the programme website.

-In order to fulfil the Additional Learning Requirement (Obbligo Formativo Aggiuntivo - OFA) for English and sit the English-language exam required by the study plan, students must achieve B2 proficiency per the Common European Framework of Reference for Languages (CEFR).
-This proficiency level may be certified as follows:
+To fulfil the Additional Learning Requirement (Obbligo Formativo Aggiuntivo - OFA) in English and be able to take the exams of the fourth and fifth year, students are required to have a B2 level of proficiency according to the Common European Framework of Reference for Languages (CEFR).

 Further information